Download Course PDF

 - Reference files containing course related reference materials

-Through the exploration of project scenarios, group exercises, and facilitated discussion, participants completing this workshop will learn how to …
+Through the exploration of scenarios, hands-on group exercises, and facilitated discussion, participants completing this workshop will learn how to:

-- Develop a disciplined approach to structuring agile product or project releases
+- Develop a disciplined approach to structuring product or project releases

-- Apply and refine persona, story writing and prioritization skills
+- Refine and hone persona, story writing and prioritization skills

-- Increase awareness of what is required to be an effective Product Owner
+- Appreciate what is required to be an effective Product Owner

-- Reduce the likelihood of an agile project becoming a random walk to nowhere
+- Reduce the likelihood of your project’s delivery becoming a random walk to nowhere

-- Discover different approaches for structuring and capturing story maps
+- Understand the different choices for structuring and capturing story maps

 Participants of this workshop should already have had formal training and experience in both traditional and agile project management fundamentals.
 We therefore recommend: